oracle-livelabs/common/building-blocks/tasks/adb/cleanup.md

 <!--
     {
         "name":"Delete your workshop resources",
-        "description":"Delete some or all of the resources that you created in the workshop" }
+        "description":"Delete some or all of the resources that you created in the workshop", }
 -->